Kintyre/ksconf/docs/source/git.rst

         which will make diffs more readable and merging more predictable.
         As with any hook, you can customize the filename pattern of which files this applies to.
         For example, to manually organize :file:`props.conf` files, simply add the ``exclude`` setting.
-        Example below.
+        *See Example below.*

     ksconf-xml-format:
         Runs :ref:`ksconf_cmd_xml-format` to apply consistency to your XML representations of Simple XML dashboards and navigation files.
         Formatting includes appropriate indention and the automatic addition of ``<![CDATA[ ... ]]>`` blocks, as needed, to reduce the need for XML escaping, resulting in more readable source file.
-        By default, this hook looks at standard locations where xml views and navigation typically live.
+        By default, this hook looks at standard locations where XML views and navigation typically live.
-        So if you use Advanced XML, proceed with caution (as they share the same path and haven't been tested.)
+        So if you use Advanced XML, proceed with caution, as they share the same path and haven't been tested.

 Configuring pre-commit hooks in you repo